Kirk Douglas: Role in breaking Hollywood blacklist

-Kirk Douglas claimed that he broke Hollywood blacklist when he insisted that Dalton Trumbo, who had been blacklisted as one of the Hollywood 10, be given screen credit for his screenplay for Spartacus.
+Kirk Douglas claimed that he broke the Hollywood blacklist when he insisted that Dalton Trumbo, who had been blacklisted as one of the Hollywood 10, be given screen credit for his screenplay for Spartacus.
 Trumbo had intended to use the pseudonym "Sam Jackson".
 In his autobiography, Douglas states that this decision was motivated by a meeting that Edward Lewis, Stanley Kubrick, and he had regarding whose names to list for the screenplay in the film credits, given Trumbo's shaky position with Hollywood executives.
 One idea was to credit Lewis as co-writer or sole writer, but Lewis vetoed both suggestions.
 The next day, Douglas called the gate at Universal saying, "I'd like to leave a pass for Dalton Trumbo."
 Douglas writes, "For the first time in 10 years, Trumbo walked on to a studio lot.
 He said, 'Thanks, Kirk, for giving me back my name.'

 During a 2012 interview Douglas said, "I've made over 85 pictures, but the thing I'm most proud of is breaking the blacklist."

 However, the film's producer, Edward Lewis, and Dalton Trumbo's family disputed Douglas's claims.
 Douglas did not publicize Trumbo's credit for Spartacus until August 1960, seven months after producer-director Otto Preminger's had publicly hired Trumbo to adapt Exodus for the screen on January 20, 1960.
-Douglas later successfully denied Trumbo a sought credit on the film Town Without Pity as he worried that his continued association with the screen writer would hurt his career.
+Douglas later successfully denied Trumbo a sought credit on the film Town Without Pity as he worried that his continued association with the screenwriter would hurt his career.